The following three supported upgrade methods to VMware ESXi 5 are available:

 Scripted upgrade can be done by using a kickstart text file for example ks.cfg.
 In this file the following options can be used for the upgrade:

-upgrade | Upgrades to ESXi 5 |
+upgrade | Upgrade to ESXi 5 |

 installorupgrade | Tries to upgrade to ESXi5.
-If it is not possible to upgrade it will perform a fresh installation. |
+If it is not possible to upgrade it will perform a fresh installation |

 William Lam has very good information and examples about ESXi 5 scripted installations.
 For more information see the posts How to Automate the Upgrade of Classic ESX 4.x to ESXi 5 and Automating ESXi 5.x Kickstart Tips & Tricks